-One day, egg is bad for you since it has a lot of fat, then you read that egg-white is good since only the yolk contains fat, a later research says fat in your food does not affect cholesterol in your blood, so go ahead and eat fats.
+One day, the egg is bad for you since it has a lot of fat, then you read that egg-white is good since only the yolk contains fat, later research says fat in your food does not affect cholesterol in your blood, so go ahead and eat fats.
 Each diet has its own theory and everything seems good enough except whatever you are currently eating!
-This post is not about favouring or criticizing any diet, but to find some common factors among those diets that can help lose weight.
+This post is not about favoring or criticizing any diet, but to find some common factors among those diets that can help us lose weight.

 It is quite easy to get confused with all that diet hype about what leads to healthy, sustainable weight loss.
 Statistics are nice to know, but what we need is just an answer to one simple question:

 What do you eat for a sustainable and healthy weight loss?

 Fortunately, there are a few basic factors that all the diet plans agree upon, so let us concentrate on those:

 Stop the sugar-mania if you want to lose weight

 Try to minimize your intake of refined sugar and refined carbohydrates like sugar, white bread, white rice, cookies, biscuits, cakes and a whole lot of baked goods that use refined flour.
 Replace them with whole grain alternatives like whole-grain bread, whole-wheat pasta, brown/red rice (or any other unpolished rice) and wholemeal flour.
 They not only provide more nutrition and fibre, but they are also absorbed much slowly by the body, creating lesser spikes in sugar levels.
 Try some of my brown/red rice recipes: Stir-fried red rice, Chicken fried rice, Asian stir-fried chicken.
 Or go for the coconut flavored riced cauliflower for a low carb option.